Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

-This Strawberry Quinoa Salad is bright, easy to make, and a delicious way to stick to your diet.
+This Strawberry Feta Quinoa Salad is bright, easy to make, and a delicious way to stick to your diet.
 January weather can be dull, and if you’re trying to eat more healthily, your food might seem dull too.
 But that can change.
-We’re bringing you Healthy Family Recipes this week to put some color on your plate!
+We’re bringing you Healthy Family Recipes to put some color on your plate!

 You’ve probably noticed that we all get a bit excited about strawberries this time of year as it’s Florida Strawberry season.
 Even being based up in Massachusetts, I can appreciate the enthusiasm.
 We get a steady supply in my local store, I’m glad to say, and I love that I can really smell them in the aisle.
 My kids are big fans as well, and being fantastically healthy, they are one treat I will gladly indulge.

 While strawberries are delicious on their own, they also make a great ingredient and not just in sweet dishes.
-This strawberry quinoa salad is a delicious, easy way to enjoy them as a side or main dish.
+This strawberry quinoa salad is a delicious, easy way to enjoy them as a quinoa side or main dish.
 Try it alongside grilled meats, for example, or pack it for lunch.
 The only thing you need to cook here is the quinoa, then you simply chop a few things up, shake up the dressing and bring it all together.

 There are lots of aspects of this dish that make it a great healthy family meal.
 For example, did you know:

 - just eight strawberries gives you your daily dose of vitamin C and more potassium than a banana.